-The number of pitching slots were less than usual because of the circumstances around the 2020 conference.
 Pitches are allocated to people as they register – first come, first served.
-It will be the same in 2021.
+Choose your three preferences.
 We recommend anyone interested in pitching to register early.
 Those who want an opportunity to pitch, please make careful note of when registration opens and don’t delay in registering.

-Most editors and agents created and managed the Zoom meetings and phone calls themselves, and invited the pitchee to join, with a volunteer from the conference team available in case of technical failure.
+Most editors and agents will create and manage the Zoom meetings and phone calls themselves, and invite the pitchees to join.
+Pitch Coordinators will be available via email during appointment times.

 As per the original conference rules, only those registered for the conference are eligible to apply for a pitch session.

 Jessica Alvarez – Bookends Literary (USA) International Agent